-- must be sufficiently disaggregated to support the analysis of disproportionate effects as per the GBA+.
-As much as possible, the data must be sub-divided by sex, age and ethnicity and presented distinctly for each Indigenous group and all subgroups forming their communities. - be sufficient to provide a comprehensive understanding of the current state of health, social and economic conditions, including trends relevant to GBA+; - describe how community and Indigenous knowledge from affected populations, including input from diverse subgroups, was used in establishing baseline conditions and informing effects assessments for these subgroups; - consider that subgroups have different access to resources, opportunities and services; - consider how the potential effects could particularly affect different subgroups, and how they may respond differently; and - take into account the circumstances in which diverse subgroups could, due to their special situation, suffer more severe adverse effects of the project than others, or not benefit from future economic benefits
+- describe how community and Indigenous knowledge from affected populations, including input from diverse subgroups, was used in establishing baseline conditions and informing effects assessments for these subgroups; - · consider that subgroups have different access to resources, opportunities, and services; - consider how the potential effects of the Project and industry sector could particularly affect different subgroups, and how they may respond differently; - indicate and explain where baseline data gaps exist and steps taken to addressthem; - take into account the circumstances in which diverse subgroups could, due to their special situation, suffer more severe adverse effects of the Project than others, or not benefit from future economic benefits; and - include any plans to monitor impacts of the Project on specific populations to reveal inequalities and desing mitigation strategies.

-In the preparation of the Impact Statement, the proponent must adhere to relevant ethical guidelines and cultural protocols governing research, data collection and confidentiality.
+In the preparation of the Impact Statement, the Proponent must adhere to relevant ethical guidelines and cultural protocols governing research, data collection and confidentiality.
 This is particularly important in the case of information gathered and studies conducted with vulnerable subgroups.
-Namely, the proponent must respect the obligation of protecting personal information and adopt the established standards for the management of Indigenous data (e.g. the First Nations principles of Ownership, Control, Access and Possession (OCAP), or standards adopted by an Indigenous people).
+Namely, the Proponent must respect the obligation of protecting personal information and adopt the established standards for the management of Indigenous data (e.g. the First Nations principles of Ownership, Control, Access and Possession (OCAP), or standards adopted by an Indigenous people).

 The application of GBA+ should not be limited to simple descriptions of differences but should include an explanation of the underlying causes of these inequalities.
 Quantitative information, including gender sensitive data, should also be complemented by qualitative insights from studies or consultations, and other sources.
 Characterizing effects should be based largely on the level of concern expressed through engaging with the affected Indigenous groups and community members.
-The proponent is encouraged to refer to the Agency's guidance document Gender-Based Analysis Plus in Impact Assessment.
+The Proponent is encouraged to refer to the Agency's guidance document Gender-Based Analysis Plus in Impact Assessment.